cmccarthy1/docs/docs/ml/toolkit/clustering/score.md

 - `clt` is the list of clusters returned by the clustering algorithms in `.ml.clust`
 - `isavg` is a boolean - `1b` to return the average coefficient, `0b` to return a list of coefficients

-returns the Silhouette coefficient, ranging from -1 to +1, with +1 indicating separated clusters, and -1 indicating overlapping clusters.
+returns the Silhouette coefficient, ranging from -1 (overlapping clusters) to +1 (separated clusters).

 ```q
 q)show d:2 10#20?10.